Geodan/terrain/README.md

 The Warp Docker image contains a recent version of GDAL (3.7) and shell script for processing (gdal_fillnodata, gdalwarp, gdalbuildvrt).

 2] Tiler

 The Tiler Docker image contains:

 - ctb-tile (https://github.com/geo-data/cesium-terrain-builder)

-- Shell script for processing tifs to terrain tiles [process.sh](process.sh)
+- Shell script for processing tifs to terrain tiles

 ## Building